tweag/FawltyDeps/README.md

 #### Where to find Python code

 The `--code` option tells FawltyDeps where to find the Python code to parse for `import` statements.
-You can pass either of these:
+You can pass any number of these:

 - a single file: Either a Python file (`*.py`) or a Jupyter Notebook (`*.ipynb`)
 - a directory: FawltyDeps will find all Python files and Jupyter notebooks under this directory.